The subduction zones

 The distribution of earthquakes (yellow dots in the NASA picture below) and volcanoes (red dots) on the Earth’s surface marks the boundaries (blue lines) of tectonic plates.
 Plates can be oceanic or continental lithosphere, as well as both.
 Volcanism and seismicity are the expression of plate interactions at their margins.
 Ocean rifts, where seafloors spread, are divergent boundaries, along which plates separate.
-Mountain belts also occur along plate margins.
+Mountain belts occur along convergent plate boundaries.

 The eminent English geologist Arthur Holmes (1890 – 1965), considered the father of modern geology, was the first to provide a plausible mechanism for lithospheric plate motion.
 Holmes, who started studying physics and later moved to geology, was the first to propose a geological time scale based on recent discoveries about radioactivity.
 His first evaluation of the age of the Earth was 4 billion years, the first to get significantly close to modern assessments.
 At 23 he was already an authority of geology.